doitsujin/dxvk/README.md

 - `memory`: Shows the amount of device memory allocated and used.
 - `gpuload`: Shows estimated GPU load.
 May be inaccurate.
 - `version`: Shows DXVK version.
 - `api`: Shows the D3D feature level used by the application.
-Does not work correctly for D3D10 at the moment.
 - `compiler`: Shows shader compiler activity
 - `samplers`: Shows the current number of sampler pairs used *[D3D9 Only]*